MartinEesmaa/VVCEasy/FFMPEGVVC.md

 ### Changelog
 ```
+12/11/2023: New FFmpeg 6.1+ latest VVCEasy build with updated vvenc, vvdec and others.
+Released new Mac OS x86_64 build.
 10/10/2023: Updated FFmpeg features with vvenc and vvdec on Windows build.
 21/09/2023: Added zimg and soxr features build configuration on Windows FFmpeg.
 20/09/2023: Update vvenc & libraries on FFmpeg.